The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 - Cut the stem horizontally a few inches below the bottom node using a sterilized pruning shear.

-- Leave a little stem (1/2 inches) below the bottom node to spare.
+- Leave a little stem (1/2 inch) below the bottom node to spare.

 2: Prepare the Cutting

-- Remove any leaf-like husks from the stem (Stipules that appear when new leaves are growing).
+- Remove any leaf-like husks from the stem (Stipules that appear when new leaves grow).

 - The larger the stems are, the better your Anthurium cutucuense will grow.